 Thermal imaging drones will allow homes to be inspected for energy efficiency.
 In addition, thermal imaging can be used to inspect and maintain solar panel technology which has entered the residential market.

 Special technology, called photogrammetry, transforms aerial photographs into detailed digital terrain images.
 These digital terrain images are analyzed to identify potential flood plane issues, verify property lines, or identify easements.

-Aerial images are stitched together to create detailed 3-dimensional property models that could be used by architects and builders to plan potential upgradeB_s or improvements.
+Aerial images are stitched together to create detailed 3-dimensional property models that could be used by architects and builders to plan potential upgrades or improvements.

-As yet we have not seen any well-defined customer base for these products and there’s no data on pricing.
-However, these are a few of the potential future products for real estate drone photography, and it is exciting to imagine all of the possibilities that drone technology will bring to the field in the years to come.
+As yet we have not seen any well-defined customer base for these new products and there’s no data on pricing.
+However, these are a few of the potential future products for real estate drone photography.
+It is exciting to imagine all of the possibilities that drone technology will bring to the field in the years to come.